Heartland FM

-Heartland FM is a community owned radio station based in Pitlochry, broadcasting to the Highland Perthshire area.
+Heartland FM is a community owned radio station based in Crieff, broadcasting to the Perthshire area.

 One of the longest serving community owned radio stations in Scotland, Heartland FM has been broadcasting since 1992.
-The station covers the Highland Perthshire area, with a focus on local programming, by drawing on members of the community to present programmes and provide technical backup.
+The station covers the Perthshire area, with a focus on local programming, by drawing on members of the community to present programmes and provide technical backup.
 The station operates with a charitable status, governed by a board of trustees, and funded by a hybrid of grant and advertisement money.

+In 2024, Heartland FM re-launched and extended its service to cover the whole of rural Perthshire for the first time.
+The station now serves the towns, villages and hamlets of the area on 97.5 and 107.3 FM.
+97.5 FM continues to serve the residents of Pitlochry, Aberfeldy and Highland Perthshire as it has for over 30 years.
+107.3 FM introduces Heartland FM to a new audience with Crieff, Auchterarder and Lowland Perthshire served by a terrestrial local radio service on FM for the very first time.

 History

 Heartland FM started broadcasting in 1992, when it was set up to serve the Highland Perthshire area which, at that time, did not have access to FM quality broadcasts, and only limited analogue television.
 Broadcasting on a part-time basis from the outset, the station now runs a full schedule every day of the week.

 Since 2019, the station has developed as part of a larger multimedia platform, which also supports IRIS, a digital community magazine; and a website which provides a daily news service.

+In March 2023, Heartland FM scaled back its broadcast service due to financial issues, with paid station manager Alistair Smith exiting and the station returning to a purely volunteer-run operation.

+In October 2023, Heartland FM announced its merger with a neighbouring station, Crieff-based Radio Earn, with the station's FM signal extending into the lowland Perthshire region for the first time.